TerraMA2/terrama2/README.md

 Besides that, it provides support for building models to several application domains through scriptable languages.

-The computational platform is based on a service-oriented architecture, which is open and provides the technological infrastructure required to develop and implement operating systems to monitor early warnings of environmental risks.
+The computational platform is based on a service-oriented architecture, which is open and provides the technological infrastructure required to b4.1.2-dev and implement operating systems to monitor early warnings of environmental risks.

 ## Source Code Instructions